elid0928/containers/pacloud/postgresql/README.md

 ### Session settings

-The Bitnami PostgreSQL Image allows configuring several parameters for the connection and session management:
+The Pacloud PostgreSQL Image allows configuring several parameters for the connection and session management:

 - `POSTGRESQL_USERNAME_CONNECTION_LIMIT`: If a user different from `postgres` is created, set the connection limit.
 No defaults.
 - `POSTGRESQL_POSTGRES_CONNECTION_LIMIT`: Set the connection limit for the `postgres` user.
 No defaults.